 - the possibility (optional) of supporting complex order types - standard message types (less complex development, maintenance and updating work required by software partners) - standardised validation processes, i.e. the same quality standards can be applied to orders by all financial institutions.
 This increases flexibility, for example in working with more than one financial institution. - standardised status and error codes (simpler communication with support centres, regardless of software provider or financial institution) - standardised bank transaction codes (simpler identification of account movements beyond institutional boundaries) - end-to-end customer references (with more characters than are used today).
-This enables automation with regard to debtors and creditors. - fewer processing errors (rejects) thanks to consistent message standards - use of a common nomenclature and terminology among participants in the market. - support for the SEPA scheme used in Europe and for the ISO 20022 standard - greater flexibility if messages need to be extended, thanks to use of the XML format (compared with the fixed length message type in widespread use today) - reduction in some of the present shortcomings: - large number of different types of records for DTA and EPO (incl. different field lengths) - different parameters and processing rules for submitting orders - different message validation processes, status and error messages - proprietary business transaction codes used in reporting by particular financial institutions
+This enables automation with regard to debtors and creditors. - fewer processing errors (rejects) thanks to consistent message standards - use of a common nomenclature and terminology among participants in the market. - support for the SEPA scheme used in Europe and for the ISO 20022 standard - greater flexibility if messages need to be extended, thanks to use of the XML format (compared with the fixed length message type in widespread use today) - reduction in some of the present shortcomings: - different parameters and processing rules for submitting orders - different message validation processes, status and error messages - proprietary business transaction codes used in reporting by particular financial institutions